tbor/CodeEx_frontend/README.md

 ## About the project

-This frontend app has been created to submit for a coding challenge.
+This frontend app is a submission for a coding challenge.
 The challenge is to create a cross-platform (Windows, Linux, Mac) Event Management web application, with a frontend employing either Angular or ReactJS, and TypeScript.
 The backend is .NET Core with C#, and it is located in the repo at https://github.com/tbor/CodeEx_backend.git.

 The requirements beyond that are minimal, with the following user stories: